metatronslove/abjad/README.md

 >#### text

-            From the characters that do not contribute to the abjad analysis and from the actions including the seddes.
+            From the characters that do not contribute to the abjad analysis and from the actions including the shaddas.
 Arabic or Hebrew text to be purified

 >#### separator

             If 0 is entered, it purifies the text and the spaces stay where they were in the original.
-            If " " is entered, the letters that may be included in the analysis are displayed with spaces between them. lists
+            If " " is entered, the letters that may be included in the analysis are displayed with spaces between them, lists

             If necessary, other characters can be entered instead of spaces.